grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 ## Without annotations

-Even if you decide to not add these Docblocks to your code, you can still run Graindoc against your code to output function names and type signatures.
+Even if you decide to not add these docblocks to your code, you can still run Graindoc against your code to output function names and type signatures.
 This is the bare-minimum we can generate without any annotations and might be improved as more development happens on the tool.
 Running Graindoc on our Hash library without any annotations outputs:

 ````markdown
 ### Hash.**hash**